michael105/minilib/doc/minilib.md

 errno_str      const char *errno_str(int err);

-               convert errno to str, with 3 chars length ending the string (located in the bss section) with two \0\0, when errno<100
+               convert errno to str, with 3 chars length ending the string (located in the bss section, and global) with two \0\0, when errno<100
                (src/strerror.c: 31)